 The explosion of porcelain tiles is one of the biggest developments in flooring, as porcelain can be fabricated to resemble many different materials, including wood, natural stone, cork, bamboo, and even metal.Continue to 7 of 7 below.

 Rustic Terra Cotta

-Historically, terra cotta is a kind of early form of ceramic tile.
+Historically, terra cotta is an early form of ceramic tile.
 It is an unglazed, red-toned stone with porous surfaces.
 Originally, it was cured by simple sun-baking, though now terra cotta tiles are generally oven-baked.
 Ceramic tiles generally have the same clay core as terra cotta but have a glazing surface applied to them before baking.

 However, the porous tiles shown here are not true terra cotta, but a ceramic tile that's intended to look like classic terra cotta.
 The advantage is that these will be less porous and will hold up better than genuine terra cotta.

 Dal-Tile's Terra Antica line is a perfect fit for the bedroom.
-It's classic simulated terra cotta look provides texture and comfort to any bedroom.
-This bedroom features Terra Antica in 12" x 12" Bruno from Dal-Tile.
-This installation also includes Bruno Deco Border and Corner.
+Its classic simulated terra cotta look provides texture and comfort to any bedroom.
+This bedroom features Terra Antica in 12 x 12-inch Bruno tile.
+This installation also includes Bruno Deco Border and Corner tiles.